arisGio/webpack/README.md

 webpack is going to take care of this for us...

 ## Webpack Install & Building

-npm init -y --> skip the questions, creates the package.json file
+<code>npm init -y</code> --> skip the questions, creates the package.json file

-npm i -D webpack webpack-cli --> install webpack & webpack-cli as dev dependencies, creates the package-lock.json file, in package.json you should see under dev dependecies the newly installed packages
+<code>npm i -D webpack webpack-cli</code> --> install webpack & webpack-cli as dev dependencies, creates the package-lock.json file, in package.json you should see under dev dependecies the newly installed packages

 to run webpack we need to create a script we have not set the mode yet so we use production mode for now, then run...

-npm run build --> in the dist folder we have main.js now, basically it looked at our source code here and it saw that in our generateJoke function we are returning something and we are console logging it etc...
+<code>npm run build</code> --> in the dist folder we have main.js now, basically it looked at our source code here and it saw that in our generateJoke function we are returning something and we are console logging it etc...

 ## Using NPM Modules

 now we can import and export our own JS modules
 --> we can also use npm modules
---> let's see an example even though we don't need this module for our initial purposes npm i uuid --> let's install UUID which will just generate a uuid number, if we just reload, it is not going to work, we have to rebuild it
+--> let's see an example even though we don't need this module for our initial purposes
+<code>npm i uuid</code> --> let's install UUID which will just generate a uuid number, if we just reload, it is not going to work, we have to rebuild it

-npm run build --> to rebuild it, so main.js now get's updated with the new code we previously wrote, and we can see this in the console too
+<code>npm run build</code> --> to rebuild it, so main.js now get's updated with the new code we previously wrote, and we can see this in the console too
 --> you can install any npm modules you want and use them --> now main.js is more complicated because we have that uuid code that's being compiled

-npm remove uuid --> we do not need this module so we remove it
+<code>npm remove uuid</code> --> we do not need this module so we remove it

 ## Webpack Config File